symmatree/tales/jupyterhub/README.md

 but I don't seem to have the .toml file the docs suggest I should, so TODO figure out how I configured that.)

+## Resetting Homedir

+If you need to start clean, first use the File > Hub link from `https://notebook.local.symmatree.com` to shut down your server, then `k delete pvc claim-seth-porter-gmail-com---39d0c2f0` (or equivalent for other users).

 ## Homedir keys and dotfile setup

 Run this once, followed by the per-server-startup, below.
 After this you can clone